Evidence-Based Tools · Free Access

 Resources FAQ

-Some of the best free resources for anxiety include CBT worksheets like Thinking Traps by Anxiety Canada, the Thought Record Worksheet by Therapist Aid, and grounding techniques such as the 5-4-3-2-1 sensory exercise.
+Some of the best free resources for anxiety include CBT worksheets like the Thinking Traps handout, the CBT Thought Record, and grounding techniques such as the 5-4-3-2-1 sensory exercise.
 Free apps like Insight Timer offer thousands of guided meditations.
-Authoritative psychoeducation sites like NIMH, ADAA, and APA also provide excellent, research-backed information on anxiety disorders and treatment options.
+Authoritative psychoeducation sites like NIMH, ADAA, NAMI, and APA provide excellent, research-backed information on anxiety disorders and treatment options.

-Recommended apps for anxiety management include Calm (guided meditations and breathing exercises), Headspace (structured meditation courses for anxiety and stress), Insight Timer (free meditation library trusted by 125,000+ mental health professionals), and Woebot (an AI-powered CBT chatbot for practicing cognitive behavioral techniques between therapy sessions).
+Recommended apps for anxiety management include Calm (guided meditations and breathing exercises), Headspace (structured meditation courses), Insight Timer (free meditation library trusted by 125,000+ mental health professionals), Woebot (AI-powered CBT chatbot), Finch (gamified self-care), and How We Feel (research-backed mood tracking).

 Ready to Take the Next Step?